aws/amazon-neptune-for-graphql/README.md

 `neptune-for-graphql --remove-aws-pipeline-name` <*your-new-GraphQL-API-name*>

 #### References:
-- [here](/doc/routesExample.md) an example using the Air Routes data on Amazon Neptune, showing the outputs of the utility.
+- [here](/doc/routesExample.md) is an example using the Air Routes data on Amazon Neptune, showing the outputs of the utility.
 - If you are wondering which AWS resources the utility is creating, look at the section below.
 - To customize the GraphQL schema, look at the section below.